Posted 12/27/2008 1:08 PM (GMT -7)

 Dr. Cathcart was treating it with IV infusions of Vitamin C at allot higher doses then 20 grams a day.
 But I still noticed a almost emediate increase in energy, and after a few weeks I started noticing a improvement in my cognition and memory.
 Most of the people that follow Cathcart's theory on CFS anymore though don't rely on high dose vitamin C nearly as much as they do high dose COQ10, because the level of Vitamin C necessary is hard to do.

 I quit doing this after a month, because the high dose Vitamin C flushes the medications you take out of your system preaty fast and their effect won't make it anymore from one dose to the next one.
-The effectiveness time was getting cut about
+The effectiveness time was getting cut about in half.

 But if Myhill's treatment works, there is no high dose Vitamin C and there shouldn't be a problem.
 If I do this protocol though, I will probably use Ascorbic Acid with it, but in a limited fashion, like 3 to 5 grams a day instead of 15 to 20.